tamasviktorkrizsan/bash-7zip/README.md

 `decompress "<archive name>";`

-Extract archives.
+Extract archive files.

-- **default state:** when all parameters are empty, the script will extract all archive file type files with 7z,zip,rar,iso extension.
+- **default state:** when all parameters are empty, the script will extract all archive file type files with the following extensions:
+7z, zip, rar, iso

-- **feature:** auto-output folder: the function sets a output directory if there is at least 2 folder or 1 file is in the root folder.
+- **feature:** auto-output folder: the function sets a output directory if at least there is 2 folders or 1 file in the archive's root folder.

-## Planned features

-These features will be released in the future.

-**compress_7z** - The goal of this function to maximize compression efficiency.
-Optimized for high-end PC hardware for archival purposes.

-**compress_zip** - The goal of this function to maximize compatibility, Optimized for low-end PC hardware for email attachments.

 ## Developer notes

-### code style
+### Code style

 The code in this repository formatted according the guidelines of the Google Style Guides.
 If you want to contribute to this project, then read the guide first.